tdwg/website/conferences/2024/submissions/posters/index.md

 ## Poster viewing at SPNHC-TDWG 2024

-Although posters will be viewable online throughout the conference (and beyond), we are planning to rent some large screen monitors (TVs) that will be placed in the break space or corridors.
+Although posters will be viewable online throughout the conference (and beyond), we are renting large screen monitors (TVs) that will be placed in the break space corridor.
 Our plan is to use four TVs to display posters on site, and to assign each poster to display on a TV for a morning, afternoon, or lunch break.
 Poster presenters will be assigned a station and time-slot when they should stand by their poster to engage with other participants during a coffee break or the later part of a lunch break.
 If you are a virtual participant and you submitted a video, we will set your video to play on loop during your scheduled time-slot.
 Without a video, we’ll just display your PDF during your time-slot.

 ## Additional tips